Computer history - 1985

 U.S. President Ronald Reagan awarded the National Medal of Science to Herman Goldstine, and the National Technology Medal to Erich Bloch, Frederick Brooks, and Bob Evans.

-FCC (Federal Communications Commission) allowed for unlicensed use of spread spectrum communications starting in 1985.
+FCC (Federal Communications Commission) allowed the unlicensed use of spread spectrum communications, which started in 1985.

 Computer companies and organizations founded in 1985